Bilal-Ahmad102/Genetic-Algorithm/README.md

    ```
    python genetic_game.py
    ```
-2. The Pygame window will open, displaying the evolution of the game states.
+2. The Pyglet window will open, displaying the evolution of the game states.
 The best fitness and generation number will be displayed on the screen.

 ## Genetic Algorithm Components